-What is virtual hosting?
+What is Virtual Hosts/hosting?

 Virtual hosting is a method for hosting multiple domain names (with separate handling of each name) on a single server (or pool of servers).
 This allows one server to share its resources, such as memory and processor cycles, without requiring all services provided to use the same hostname.